 5. Your Chameleon Is Sleeping During The Day

 A healthy chameleon will not sleep during the day.
 Chameleons are diurnal, which means they are active during the day and rest at night.

-If you see a chameleon sleeping (with its eyes closed) during the day, be sure to check that all the parameters in its tank are appropriate and take them to a reptile veterinarian for a check-up.
+If you see a chameleon sleeping (with its eyes closed) during the day, be sure to check that all the parameters in its

 In general, seeing a chameleon with its eyes closed during the day is not a good sign, and probably means that something is wrong.
 We’ll talk more about this in the next section.

 As we mentioned above, a chameleon who appears to be sleeping during the day with its eyes closed is not a good sign.

 Chameleons usually always keep their eyes open.
 It’s okay if you see a chameleon with closed eyes at night whilst they’re sleeping, but at any other time it’s a sign of a problem.

 A chameleon with closed eyes could be due to: